WilliamD99/luci_amplify/README.md

 ## Note

-This project is still under development, so you might get an error message when trying to register.
+This project is still under development, so you might get an error message when using the app.

 ## Getting Started